Kevin Pasley

-Kevin Patrick Pasley (born July 22, 1953) is a former professional baseball player whose career spanned 12 seasons.
-For parts of four seasons, Pasley, a catcher, played in Major League Baseball (MLB) with the Los Angeles Dodgers and the Seattle Mariners.
+Kevin Patrick Pasley (born July 22, 1953) is an American former professional baseball catcher whose career spanned 12 seasons.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Seattle Mariners.
 He had a .254 batting average with eight runs scored, 31 hits, seven doubles, one home run, and nine runs batted in (RBIs).
 Pasley hit his only major league home run in his final at-bat in the majors on October 1, 1978.

 Pasley was drafted by the Dodgers out of Chaminade High School during the 1971 MLB draft.
 He debuted professionally that year in the Dodgers minor league organization with the Class A Short Season Medford Dodgers.
 Pasley spent the majority of his career in the minor leagues, playing with the Class-A Daytona Beach Dodgers, Double-A Waterbury Dodgers, Triple-A Albuquerque Dukes in the Dodgers system from 1972 to 1977, the Triple-A San Jose Missions (1978), the Triple-A Portland Beavers (1979), the Triple-A Syracuse Chiefs (1980–81), the Double-A Knoxville Blue Jays (1981), the Triple-A Evansville Triplets (1982), and the Double-A Birmingham Barons (1982).